iuliadmtru/Argus.jl/README.md

 In the second example above, the pretty print tells us that the pattern variable `x` was bound to the function definition found at line 1, column 1 in the source.
-The third line of the pretty print tells us that `x` has ellipsis depth 0.
+The fifth line of the pretty print tells us that `x` has ellipsis depth 0.
 This is because `x` is not surrounded by any ellipses (`...`).